majestrate/python-i2cp/README.md

 public domain

+requires:

-requires python 3.4 or higher
+* python 3.4 or higher
+* i2p 0.9.14 or higher

 at the moment, no public api